OliPerkins1987/AnthroFireDB/Paper/DAFI-Paper.md

 perc100 <- 100 - (100 * as.numeric(count100ha) / as.numeric(count0ha))
 ```

-We find that 59.57% of records in DAFI for mean size of deliberately
+We find that 60% of records in DAFI for mean size of deliberately
 started fires are \<21 ha, suggesting many anthropogenic fires will not
 be detected.

+Use of Sentinel‐2 derived fire data (at 0.04 ha spatial resolution) has
+shown how MODIS‐derived products may underestimate burned area by up to
-Ramo et al. (2021) also found that fires \<100 ha are critically
+80% across Africa and that fires \<100 ha are critically important for
-important for characterizing landscape fire on a global scale.
-Our
+characterizing landscape fire on a global scale \[102\].
+Our results
-results from DAFI support this; 78.72% of mean fire size records for
+from DAFI support this; 79% of mean fire size records for deliberately
-deliberately started fires are \<100ha, and cropland fires in
+started fires are \<100ha, and cropland fires in pre-industrial and
-pre-industrial and transition regimes are generally smaller compared to
+transition regimes are generally smaller compared to fires ignited to
-fires ignited to burn across landscapes more broadly (Figure 3x\!).
+burn across landscapes more broadly (Figure 3a).

-Furthermore, the median and mean ignition density for deliberate
+We also find a discrepancy between the median density for deliberate
-anthropogenic fires in DAFI (0.08 and 1.53 respectively, section 3.2.2)
+anthropogenic fires in DAFI of 0.08 (Section 3.2.2) and the median value
-are far greater than the median value suggested by the MODIS-derived
-global fire atlas (\< 0.01 fires km-2 year-1; Andela et al., 2019).
+suggested by the MODIS‐derived global fire atlas of less than 0.01 fires
+km−2 year−1 \[44\].
+The mean density in DAFI of 1.53 km−2 year−1
+indicates a skewed distribution and the DAFI‐MODIS discrepancy is most
+acute in regions of intensive crop residue burning in tightly packed
+fields.

+## 4.3.
+Categorising Anthropogenic Fire Uses and Regimes

 ``` r
 fs.fp <- plyr::rbind.fill(lapply(colnames(rep_fire_use)[13:20],